Are you looking for some useful smoke idioms?

 - Meaning: signs or signals that something is about to happen.

-- Use In A Sentence: All the smoke signals point to an agreement being signed shortly.
+- Use In A Sentence: The smoke signals point to a war developing between the two countries.

 17. The Big Smoke